Sexual fetishism: Cause

 The sensory regions for the feet and genitals lie next to each other, as shown in this cortical homunculus.

 Fetishism and paraphilias in general usually becomes evident during puberty, but may develop prior to that.
 No single cause for fetishism has been conclusively established.
 Currently widely accepted etiological models hypothesize paraphilias to originate from a complex set of neurological, social, and cultural factors in a given person.
 Different paraphilias may have different causes, and there is no guarantee that two persons with the same paraphilias as the other would be interested in the same aspects of it or have the same ultimate cause for its development.

 From a personality perspective, fetishists in studies generally report higher levels of introversion, impersonal sexual activity such as masturbation and less satisfaction with life and relationships.
 Hypersexual behavior increased the odds ratio for some fetishes and paraphilias, with a ratio of 4.6 in males and 25.6 in females, according to a 1996 Swedish study.

 Some explanations invoke classical conditioning.
 In several experiments, men have been conditioned to show arousal to stimuli like boots, geometric shapes or penny jars by pairing these cues with conventional erotica.
 According to John Bancroft, conditioning alone cannot explain fetishism, because it does not result in fetishism for most people.
 He suggests that conditioning combines with some other factor, such as an abnormality in the sexual learning process.
 Social learning theories which combine social cognition and operant conditioning have also been proposed as an explanation for how fetishes may be learned, with the hypothesis being that fetishism is induced by the brain mistaking the object of arousal as a culturally appropriate source of sexual desire due to the unique experiences of the fetishist.
-Men who report being sexually rejected often are more likely to develop partialism and fetishism towards other objects such as undergarments, which is believed to be a reaction where the person learns overtime to value the non-human parts of potential partners as a social response.
+Men who report being sexually rejected often are more likely to develop partialism and fetishism towards other objects such as undergarments, which is believed to be a reaction where the person learns over time to value the non-human parts of potential partners as a social response.